Kay Hagan

-Janet Kay Hagan (née Ruthven; May 26, 1953 – October 28, 2019) was an American lawyer, banking executive, and politician who served as a United States Senator from North Carolina from 2009 to 2015.
+Janet Kay Hagan (née Ruthven; May 26, 1953 – October 28, 2019) was an American lawyer, banking executive, and politician who served as a United States senator from North Carolina from 2009 to 2015.
 A member of the Democratic Party, she previously served in the North Carolina Senate from 1999 to 2009.
 By defeating Republican Elizabeth Dole in the 2008 election, she became the first woman to defeat an incumbent woman in a U.S. Senate election.
-She ran for reelection in 2014 but lost to Republican Thom Tillis, Speaker of the North Carolina House of Representatives, in a close race.
+She ran for re-election in 2014 and lost to Republican Thom Tillis, Speaker of the North Carolina House of Representatives, in a close race.
+As of 2025, she is the last Democrat to represent North Carolina in the U.S Senate.

 Early life and education

 Hagan was born Janet Kay Ruthven in Shelby, North Carolina, the daughter of Jeanette (née Chiles), a homemaker, and Josie Perry "Joe" Ruthven, a tire salesman.
-Her uncle (mother's brother) was the Lakeland native and U.S. Senator Lawton Chiles (D-Fla.), who later became Florida Governor following his service in the U.S. Senate.
+Her maternal uncle was the Lakeland native and U.S. Senator Lawton Chiles (D-Fla.), who later became Governor of Florida following his service in the U.S. Senate.
 Both Hagan's father and her brother served in the U.S. Navy.
 She spent most of her childhood in Lakeland, Florida, and graduated from Lakeland Senior High School in 1971.

 Leaving the tire business, her father branched out into real estate development, primarily focused on industrial warehouses and warehouse-centered business parks in the Lakeland and Polk County, Florida area.
 Her father later became mayor of Lakeland.

 Hagan also spent summers on her grandparents' farm in Chesterfield, South Carolina, where she helped string tobacco and harvest watermelons.
 In the 1970s, she was an intern at the Capitol, operating an elevator that carried senators, including her uncle Lawton, to and from the Chamber.

-She earned a B.A. degree from Florida State University in 1975 and a J.D. degree from the Wake Forest University School of Law in 1978, later pursuing a career as both an attorney and banker.
+She earned a Bachelor of Arts degree from Florida State University in 1975 and a Juris Doctor degree from the Wake Forest University School of Law in 1978, later pursuing a career as both an attorney and banker.
 While a student at Florida State, Hagan became a member of the Chi Omega sorority, though she later resigned her membership.

 Prior to beginning her political career, Hagan worked in the financial industry.
 During this time she became a vice president of North Carolina's largest bank, NCNB (North Carolina National Bank), which is now a part of Bank of America.
 Hagan became a county campaign manager for Governor Jim Hunt's gubernatorial campaign.